AlanPoon123-design/BCI/README.md

 # BCI
-First project for the Brain-Computer Interface.
+BCIs or Brain-Computer Interfaces, also known as BMIs or Brain-Machine Interfaces, are devices that .
+They .  .

-Brain-Wave Reference:
+## Brain-Wave Reference:
 😪 Delta (0.5–4 Hz)- Deep sleep

 🧘 Theta (4–8 Hz) - Drowsiness, meditation